colin-gourlay/sundown-sessions/src/content/releases/b/bjork/debut/index.md

 ---
 ## About

-Debut is the first solo studio album by Icelandic singer Björk, released on One Little Indian Records in 1993.
-It reached number three on the UK Albums Chart and established her as one of the most inventive and distinctive pop artists of her generation.
+*Debut* reached number three on the UK Albums Chart and established her as one of the most inventive and distinctive pop artists of her generation.

 Produced by Nellee Hooper, the album blends house, jazz, and pop, and features the singles 'Human Behaviour' and 'Venus as a Boy'.